ExplodingPE/ExplodingPE/README.md

 ### soon we will be rewritten (11 August then we wil start working on it)
 ### but most plugin will break so ask if we need to support a broken plugins

-## we are back better than ever we wont vanish like the last one

 ### We accept pull request so what are you waiting for

 # Join us here!
 [Discord](https://discord.gg/PwVGfng)